draeger-lab/refinegems/docs/source/modules-desc/gapfill.rst

 containing the available information about the genes (at least the columns ``Accession-2`` and ``Reactions of gene``) and the reactions (at least the columns ``Reaction | Object ID | EC-Number | Spontanous?``).

-These two tables, together with the GFF file are the required input for this gap-filling algorithmn.
+These two tables, together with the GFF file are the required input for this gap-filling algorithm.
 The missing genes are identfied by comparing the gene table ``Accession-2`` column to the model.
 Subsequently, the missing genes are mapped back to the reactions to identify missing reactions.
 The reactions are further mapped to MetaNetX and BiGG to obtain more reaction equations and information, since especially the metabolites are easier to construct using the other databases.

 @DISCUSSION Can we leave it like that or is still something missing?

 Data acquisition from BioCyc
 """"""""""""""""""""""""""""